In many cases, regulatory pressures are used to justify investments in data governance.

 Data governance is often confused with other data management competencies, such as metadata management.

-This is very much the approach that we propose when talking to our customer and prospects.
+This is very much the approach that we propose when talking to our customers and prospects.